 Andrew Greg, National Inventory Research Project, University of Glasgow

-You can find out more on the Art UK glossary.
+You can find out more on the Art UK list of art terms.